vishalcloudyuga/dcos-docs/1.9/administration/upgrading.md

 1. Migrate Exhibitor Filesystem Paths

-    __Important__: This only applies to clusters that were initially installed with a version of DC/OS < 1.8, if the cluster was installed starting with 1.8 the updated paths are already in use.
+    __Important__: This only applies to clusters that were initially installed with a version of DC/OS < 1.8.
+If the cluster was installed with DC/OS 1.8 or above, the updated paths are already in use.

     After all masters have been upgraded, run the following commands on any one of the master nodes.